lucifer3000/Diabetes/README.md

 # Diabetes
-I have drawn some insights from the data using the seaborn library and the insights of that data (in the form of plots) are in diabetes.ipynb
+I have drawn some insights from the data using the seaborn library and the insights of that data (in the form of plots) are in pclub_logistic.ipynb